There are countless techniques and tools to make your image stand out but few have become as popular as the Orton Effect.

 If you choose to make an action, make sure that you convert the layers to Smart Object before adding the adjustments; that will let you fine-tune the settings to fit each particular image.

-Another way to simplify the process is to use third party panels such as Raya Pro.
-These panels are easy to work with and will guarantee that you speed up your workflow.
+Another way to simplify the process is to use third-party panels such as Raya Pro.
+This is often easier and more professional than making your own actions and will speed up your workflow.

 Do you have another way to create the Orton Effect?
 Let us know in the comment section!